DuckyMomo20012/traffic-sign-detection/README.md

 ## How to run server and YOLOv5 (cmd):

-> Make sure you in folder root directories (E.g: nodejs-yolov5)
+> NOTE: Make sure you in folder root directories (E.g: nodejs-yolov5)

 > NOTE: To detect traffic sign use file `best.pt`